p44dev/Promotions-API/README.md

 ## About The Project

 Sample demonstration project that is about serving promotions data from a backend service.
-The proejct built on top of the REST API architecture.
+The prject built on top of the REST architecture.
 Used Go (Gin, GORM) for code.
 Postgres as a storage.
 AWS (EC2, Security Group, Load Balancer) for deployment and handling the high load,Docker for containerization and Prometheus for metrics collection.